Here are some common questions you may hear from your students and their families when discussing the SAT.

 Yes.
 The SAT puts your achievements into context.
-That means it shows off your qualifications to universities and helps you stand out.
+That means it demonstrates your qualifications to colleges and universities and helps you stand out.

-- Each year, students across nearly 200 countries take the SAT to apply to universities in the U.S. and more than 80 countries across the globe.
+- Each year, students across the U.S. and nearly 200 countries take the SAT to apply to colleges and universities across the globe.

 - Even though there are wide variations in curricular standards, grading systems, and course offerings, the SAT evens out the disparities from school to school and region to region.

-- In the class of 2020, nearly 90% of international students had SAT scores that confirmed or exceeded their high school GPA.
+- In the class of 2023, nearly 1.3 million U.S. students had SAT scores that affirmed or exceeded their high school GPA.
 That means that their SAT scores were a point of strength on their college applications.

 - When surveyed, 83% of students said they want the option to submit test scores to colleges.